Get an idea of how much your extension might cost in minutes with our free extension cost calculator.

 Using the extension cost calculator is no substitute for professional advice and judgement, particularly where a property or design proposals have unusual features or a very high specification.
 Professional advice on build costs can be obtained from a Quantity Surveyor – visit www.ricsfirms.com to find a firm in your area.

-Ascent Publishing Ltd will not be under any legal liability in respect of any mis-statement, error or omission contained within the data used by the Extension cost calculator, or the reliance any person may place thereon.
+Future plc will not be under any legal liability in respect of any mis-statement, error or omission contained within the data used by the Extension Cost Calculator, or the reliance any person may place thereon.

 These terms and conditions are guaranteed by and constructed in accordance with English law with English courts having exclusive jurisdiction.